 When it comes to the world of action cinema, a truly talented armorer can summon fictional firearms out of thin air.
-With the right additions, a skilled mind can transform AKS-74U into the multi-functional Zorg ZF-1 Pod Weapon System from The Fifth Element, or slap together Ruger Mini-14/AC-556 rifles and Ithaca 37 pump-action shotgun to form the venerably utilitarian Morita series of rifles from Starship Troopers.
+With the right additions, a skilled mind can transform an AKS-74U into the multi-functional Zorg ZF-1 Pod Weapon System from The Fifth Element, or slap together Ruger Mini-14/AC-556 rifles and Ithaca 37 pump-action shotguns to form the venerably utilitarian Morita series of rifles from Starship Troopers.
 Hell, nobody cared about the Mauser M712 Schnellfeuer pistol until George Lucas turned it into Han Solo’s reliable BlasTech DL-44 Heavy Blaster Pistol on the set of Star Wars.

 But the realm of action and sci-fi isn’t the only place that’s obsessed with finding the next big gun: look no further than the halls of the Defense Department, which only recently eked out a purported replacement for the M4 carbine and M249 Squad Automatic Weapon in the form of the XM5 and XM250 Next Generation Squad Weapon variants.
 But while moviemakers manage to build the best and brightest new toys with relative ease, no such luck applies to the Pentagon, which spent nearly 40 years working through Advanced Combat Rifles and Objective Individual Combat Weapons in search of the perfect next-generation service rifle.
 Sure, it took from 1982 to peacekeeping operations in Kosovo in 1999 for the U.S. military to formally field the M4 carbine, but no search has left more potential candidates in its wake than the search for its replacement.

 Luckily, Hollywood is always there to pick up where the Pentagon leaves off — quite literally, in fact.
-Below is a brief tour of potential U.S. military weapons systems that, once abandoned to the ashheap of history, found second life as a futuristic firearm on the silver screen.
+Below is a brief tour of potential U.S. military weapons systems that, once abandoned to the ash-heap of history, found a second life as a futuristic firearm on the silver screen.
 (Is it weird that all of them are Heckler & Koch weapons?
 I didn’t think so.)